+- a.
+As soon as a VFR/DVFR aircraft (military or civil) becomes overdue, the destination tie-in facility/sector (including intermediate destination tie-in facilities for military aircraft) must initiate a communications search to locate the aircraft by checking the following:

-1. Destination airport
+- 1. Destination airport

-2. Flight plan phone number, if available
+- 2. Flight plan phone number, if available

-3. BASOPS, if applicable
+- 3. BASOPS, if applicable

-4. Customs, if applicable
+- 4. Customs, if applicable

-5. ATC facilities as applicable
+- 5. ATC facilities as applicable

-6. DUAT vendor, if applicable
+- 6. DUAT vendor, if applicable

-b.
+- b.
 If the aircraft has not been located, check the following:

-1. Departure airport
+- 1. Departure airport

-2. All airports adjacent to the destination that could accommodate the aircraft a.
-If the communications search does not locate the aircraft, and the flight plan is not held by the destination station, transmit a QALQ to the facility/sector that holds the flight plan.
+- 2. All airports adjacent to the destination that could accommodate the aircraft

-3. Appropriate ARTCC sectors
+- 3. Appropriate ARTCC sectors